Combinatorial generation via permutation languages. VII. Supersolvable hyperplane arrangements: Background and terminology

 A \defn{poset} $(P,\leq)$ is a set~$P$ together with a partial order~$\leq$ on~$P$.
 We write~$<$ for the corresponding strict partial order.
 An element~$x\in P$ is \defn{minimal} if there is no~$y\in P$ with $y<x$.
 Similarly, $x$ is \defn{maximal} if there is no~$y\in P$ with $x<y$.
 A \defn{cover} is a pair~$(x,y)$ of elements of~$P$ such that $x<y$ and there does not exist~$z$ such that $x<z<y$.
 We write $x\lessdot y$ if $(x,y)$ is a cover.
 The cover relation~$\lessdot$ is the reflexive, transitive reduction of the order relation~$\leq$.
 Conversely, the order relation $\leq$ is the reflexive, transitive closure of the cover relation~$\lessdot$.
 The \defn{cover graph of~$P$} is the (undirected) graph that has the elements of~$P$ as vertices, and as edges exactly the covers.
 A poset~$P$ is often visualized by a \defn{Hasse diagram}, which is a drawing of the cover graph in the plane in which for every cover~$(x,y)$, the vertex~$y$ is embedded higher than~$x$.
 A \defn{chain} in~$P$ is a sequence of covers $x_0 \lessdot x_1 \lessdot\cdots \lessdot x_\ell$.

 The \defn{downset} and \defn{upset} of an element~$x\in P$ are defined as $x^\downarrow:=\{y\mid y\leq x\}$ and~$x^\uparrow:=\{y\mid x\leq y\}$.
 The \defn{interval} between two elements $x,y\in P$ is the subposet~$[x,y]:=x^\uparrow\cap y^\downarrow=\{z \mid x\leq z\leq y\}$.
-A poset~$P$ is \defn{graded} if there is a rank function~$\rank(x)$ mapping elements of~$P$ to integers such that $\rank(x)<\rank(y)$ if~$x<y$ and $\rank(y)=\rank(x)+1$ if~$x\lessdot y$.
+A poset~$P$ is \defn{graded} if there is a \defn{rank function}~$\rank(x)$ mapping elements of~$P$ to integers such that $\rank(x)<\rank(y)$ if~$x<y$ and $\rank(y)=\rank(x)+1$ if~$x\lessdot y$.

-Given two elements $x,y\in P$, their \defn{meet} $x\meet y$ is the maximum of~$x^\downarrow\cap y^\downarrow$, if it exists.
-Dually, their \defn{join} $x\join y$ is the minimum of~$x^\uparrow\cap y^\uparrow$, if it exists.
-The poset $P$ is called a \defn{lattice} if meets and joins of any two elements exist.
+Given two elements $x,y\in P$, their \defn{meet} $x\meet y$ is the maximum of~$x^\downarrow\cap y^\downarrow$, if it exists and is unique.
+Dually, their \defn{join} $x\join y$ is the minimum of~$x^\uparrow\cap y^\uparrow$, if it exists and is unique.
+The poset~$P$ is called a \defn{lattice} if meets and joins exist for any pair of elements.
 It follows directly from this definition that any lattice has a unique minimum and maximum.